PrymalInstynct/CTI_Agent/CTI_Agent_PRD_v4.0.md

 ### 3.8 Vector Store Integration

-- **FR-3.8.1: Vector Store Choice**: The agent MUST integrate with a local vector store (e.g., ChromaDB, FAISS) for RAG capabilities.
+- **FR-3.8.1: Vector Store Choice**: The agent MUST integrate with ChromaDB as its local vector store for RAG capabilities.
-- **FR-3.8.2: Local Deployment**: The project MUST provide clear instructions for deploying and initializing the local vector store.
+- **FR-3.8.2: Local Deployment**: The project MUST provide clear instructions for deploying and initializing the local ChromaDB vector store.
+A `vector_store` directory will be created in the project root to store the database files.
-- **FR-3.8.3: Data Ingestion**: The agent MUST be able to ingest scraped NVD data and defensive measures into the vector store.
+- **FR-3.8.3: Data Ingestion**: The agent MUST be able to ingest scraped NVD data and defensive measures into the ChromaDB vector store.
 - **FR-3.8.4: Vector Search**: The agent MUST be able to perform vector similarity searches to retrieve relevant context for LLM queries.

 ## 4.0 AI Agent Architecture